 A literature search was conducted using Google Scholar, PubMed and Web of Science on April 15 2015 and updated on March 4 2016.
-The search terms used were (prosody OR intonation OR inflection OR intensity OR pitch OR fundamental frequency OR speech rate OR voice quality OR acoustic) AND (autis\ OR Asperger).
+The search terms used were (prosody OR intonation OR inflection OR intensity OR pitch OR fundamental frequency OR speech rate OR voice quality OR acoustic) AND (autis OR Asperger).
+Additional search for unpublished studies was performed through additional web searches (on Google and Bing), and by directly contacting i) authors of the published studies and ii) interested participants of the IMFAR 2014, 2015 and 2016 conferences.
+Furthermore it should be noted that Google Scholar covers most (if not all) dissertation repositories.
 The papers thus found were searched for additional references and the resulting set was screened by two of the authors (RF and AL) according to the following criteria: empirical study, quantification of acoustic features in the vocal production of participants with ASD, sample including at least two individuals with ASD, inclusion of a typically developing comparison group (TD) or an assessment of variation in acoustic features in relation to severity of clinical features.
+Non-TD comparison groups (e.g. with language impairment, or ADHD) were not included as not enough studies were present to assess patterns beyond the single study.

-For all resulting papers we report sample sizes for ASD and TD groups, age, speech production task, results and estimates of the acoustic measures (mean and standard deviation) if available, in dedicated tables (see Tables 1 to 5).
+For all resulting papers we report sample sizes for ASD and TD groups, matching criteria, age, verbal and non-verbal level of function, speech production task, results and estimates of the acoustic measures (mean and standard deviation) if available, in dedicated tables (see Tables 1 to 5).
 To facilitate comparison between studies, the vocal production tasks were grouped into three categories.
 The first category, constrained production, includes tasks such as reading aloud and repeating linguistic stimuli.
 In this category, the focus is on the form of speech production, more than on its contents (e.g. the actual words and meaning expressed).
 The second category, spontaneous production, includes tasks such as free description of pictures and videos or telling stories.
 This category of tasks involves a more specific focus on the contents of speech production.
 The third category, social interaction, includes spontaneous and semi-structured conversations such as ADOS interviews.
 This category adds a stronger emphasis on social factors and interpersonal dynamics.

-We extracted statistical estimates (mean and standard deviation for the ASD and TD groups) of the features when available and contacted the corresponding authors of the articles that did not provide these statistics.
+We extracted statistical estimates (mean and standard deviation for the ASD and TD groups) of the features when available and contacted the corresponding authors of the articles that did not provide these statistics1.
 When this process yielded statistical estimates of one feature from at least five independent studies, we ran a meta-analysis to estimate an overall effect size - that is, a weighted standardized mean difference (Cohen's d) between the ASD and the TD groups for univariate studies and sensitivity/specificity of classification for the multivariate machine-learning studies.
 We note that only the univariate studies provided enough data to perform meta-analyses.